A minimalist capsule wardrobe can save time, frustration, and money! Find out how to start yours!

 - Don’t decide to do this in one day.
 Take some time to plan.
 A great first step is to build a secret Pinterest board with styles & colors you like.
 Spend a week just compiling images.
 Then at the end of the week evaluate and edit out.

 - You’ll want to think about…

-- What activities you need clothes for (office, sports, lounge, fancy, etc), and what percent of each category you need.
-Hint: If you spend almost all your time in loungewear then that’s a good hint that your wardrobe choices should reflect that.
+- What activities do you need clothes for (office, sports, lounge, fancy, etc), and what percent of each category do you need?
+Hint: If you spend almost all your time in loungewear, then that’s a good hint that your wardrobe choices should reflect that.

-- What color palette look good with your skin tone
+- What color palette looks good with your skin tone

 - Start a clothing sinking fund right now!
 You’ll be so happy you saved up!